greenelab/deep-review/all-sections.md

 that are classifier-independent [@1AN5UPfb1; @O9D66oYa].

 How have neural networks been of use?
-Most neural networks are being used for phylogenetic classification or functional annotation from sequence data, where there is a lot of data for training.
-Neural networks have been applied successfully to gene annotation (e.g. Orphelia [@q1A2AEtO] and FragGeneScan [@QlbXLqH]), which usually has plenty of training examples.
-Representations (similar to Word2Vec [@1GhHIDxuW] in natural language processing) for protein family classification have been introduced and classified with a skip-gram neural network [@1E1PWjqTm].
+Most neural networks are being used for phylogenetic classification or functional annotation from sequence data where there is ample data for training.
+Neural networks have been applied successfully to gene annotation (e.g. Orphelia [@q1A2AEtO] and FragGeneScan [@QlbXLqH]).
+Representations (similar to Word2Vec
+[@1GhHIDxuW] in natural language processing) for protein family classification have been introduced and classified with a skip-gram neural network [@1E1PWjqTm].
 Recurrent neural networks show good performance for homology and protein family identification [@G8RKF6sz; @81Cl5QSM].
-Interestingly, Hochreiter, who invented Long Short Term Memory (LSTM), delved into homology/protein family classification in 2007, and therefore, deep learning is deeply rooted in functional classification methods.

 One of the first techniques of *de novo* genome binning used self-organizing maps, a type of neural network [@1HhqhBwrM].
-Essinger et al. used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than k-means [@11wVLI2Hn].
+Essinger et al. [@11wVLI2Hn] used Adaptive Resonance Theory (ART) to cluster similar genomic fragments and showed that it had better performance than k-means.
 However, other methods based on interpolated Markov models [@c4rnN1wo] have performed better than these early genome binners.
-Neural networks can be slow, and therefore, have had limited use for reference-based taxonomic classification, with TAC-ELM [@Wz7VUS03] being the only neural network-based algorithm to taxonomically classify massive amounts of metagenomic data.
-Also, neural networks can fail to perform if there are not enough training examples, which is the case with taxonomic classification (because only ~10% of estimated species have been sequenced).
-An initial study successfully applied neural networks to taxonomic classification of 16S rRNA genes, with convolutional networks providing about 10% accuracy genus-level improvement over RNNs and even random forests [@iPIJrVVs].
+Neural networks can be slow and therefore have had limited use for reference-based taxonomic classification, with TAC-ELM [@Wz7VUS03] being the only neural network-based algorithm to taxonomically classify massive amounts of metagenomic data.
+An initial study successfully applied neural networks to taxonomic classification of 16S rRNA genes, with convolutional networks providing about 10% accuracy genus-level improvement over RNNs and random forests [@iPIJrVVs].
-However, this study performed 10-fold cross-validation on only 3000 sequences.
+However, this study evaluated only 3000 sequences.

 Neural network uses for classifying phenotype from microbial composition are just beginning.
 A standard multi-layer perceptron (MLP) was able to classify wound severity from microbial species present in the wound [@oas5tbC7].
-Recently, Ditzler et al. associated soil samples with pH level using MLPs, deep-belief networks, and recursive neural networks [@i38A0beL].
-Besides classifying the samples appropriately, they showed that internal phylogenetic tree nodes inferred by the networks were appropriate features representing low/high pH.
+Recently, Ditzler et al. associated soil samples with pH level using MLPs, deep-belief networks (DBNs), and recurrant neural networks (RNNs) [@i38A0beL].
+Besides classifying samples appropriately, internal phylogenetic tree nodes inferred by the networks represented features for low and high pH.
 Thus, hidden nodes might provide biological insight as well as new features for future metagenomic sample comparison.
 Also, an initial study has shown promise of these networks for diagnosing disease [@NQ5jiN7B].